SionYoung/blog-microservices/README.md

 # Posts

-A simple web app to demonstrate event-driven microservice architecture.
+A simple web app to demonstrate event-driven microservice architecture

-Users can create new posts and comments.
-By doing so, events will be created and sent to the event-bus microservice which will then emit the events to any services that are interested.
+Users can create posts and comments.
+By doing so, events will be emitted to the event-bus microservice which will then forward the events to any microservices that are interested.

 The app contains the following microservices: